 You can’t not visit a volcano when you’re staying on Lanzarote.
 Montano Cuervo, located in the Los Volcanes National Park, is one of the top Lanzarote attractions – don’t miss it!

 You can walk through breathtaking volcanic scenery, mount to the top of Montano Cuervo, and even descend inside it.
 Where else can you explore inside the heart of a volcano?

 All along the trail, you’ll find helpful signs which give more detail on the volcano, which first erupted in 1730.
 This is a gentle walk that lasts around one hour and is suitable for most people.
 Just make sure you wear sensible footwear!

 Visit César Manrique’s home

-It goes without saying that César Manrique, iconic artist, and architect, was a significant figure on the island of Lanzarote – his influence can be seen everywhere.
+It goes without saying that César Manrique, an iconic artist, and architect, was a significant figure on the island of Lanzarote – his influence can be seen everywhere.
 It’s well worth making the trip to visit his fascinating house in Tahiche, now a museum and one of Lanzarote’s top attractions.

-See it as an introduction to the famous artist before you explore his other sites on the island, from the viewpoint at Mirador del Rio to the famous Jameos del Agua.
+See it as an introduction to the famous artist before you explore his other sites on the island, from the viewpoint of Mirador del Rio to the famous Jameos del Agua.
 You can also buy a ticket here which includes visits to his other sites and save some money too.
-The 3,000 square metre building was constructed on top of five lava bubbles, which have been transformed into groups which are linked by lava tunnels.
+The 3,000 square metre building was constructed on top of five lava bubbles, which have been transformed into groups that are linked by lava tunnels.